xyfir/rword/README.md

 - `rword-english-recommended` contains only words 3-10 characters in length, while `rword-english-extended` has no length requirements.
 - `rword-english-recommended` is likely to decrease in size in the future, while `rword-english-extended` may increase.

+You can also provide your own custom list as a string array or modify a prebuilt list if you'd like.

 # API